c7rishi/pvLRT/cran-comments.md

 ## R CMD Check Results

 -   There were no ERRORs or WARNINGs or NOTEs on local Windows 10, Ubuntu 20.04 LTS, and winbuilder devel and release

--   There was one NOTE on winbuilder oldrelease, which we believe is a false alarm.
+-   There was one NOTE on winbuilder oldrelease, which we believe is a false alarm:

 Possibly mis-spelled words in DESCRIPTION:
   Pharmacovigilance (2:50)